Skip to main content

 • Next choose which targets should receive these Alerts.
 Optionally, click "Manage targets" to navigate to the settings page to manage your targets.

 • Next, optionally set up incident start and end delays.
-Look at the section above above for more details.
+Look at the section above for more details.

 • Finally, specify when to receive notifications for these alerts.